Skip to main content

 Point to Point (P2P) Buses

-The One Ayala bus terminal mainly serves office commuters, so most P2P buses only operate on weekdays.
-However, the Sta.
-Rosa/Nuvali and NAIA buses run every day.
+The One Ayala bus terminal mainly serves office commuters, so most P2P buses only operate on weekdays, but P2P buses to Sta.
+Rosa/Nuvali operates from Monday to Saturday.

 Here are the P2P bus routes and schedules.